 “The professors Walles declare that the cooperation with Mr. P. Macchiarini ended already in early 2005.
 The last common publications stems from the year 2006“.

 The first patient, or Macchiarini-led kick-off in Hannover

 I reported previously about this Macchiarini operation in my article about his patients.
 As the local newspaper, Hannoversche Allgemeine Zeitung (HAZ) reported on September 6th 2003, Macchiarini and the Walles couple transplanted the cancer patient Ernst Fromhage with a tracheal patch of decellurised pig intestine seeded with patient’s own muscle cells.
 The intervention was published as MacChiarini (sic!) et al 2004 and the method as Walles et al, 2004.
-Macchiarini is corresponding author on both publications and thus the principal investigator chiefly responsible for the development of that technology.
-However, Thorsten Walles claimed the credit in a 2009 interview for himself and his wife:
+Macchiarini is corresponding author on both publications and thus the principal investigator.
+Traditionally, this kind of authorship in biomedicine implies being chiefly responsible for the development and application of that technology.
+However, Thorsten Walles claimed the credit in a 2009 interview for himself and his wife, kind of:

 „In 2003, I specialized in thoracic surgery for my surgical training.
 Here, I first met patients with tracheal injuries that could not be treated anymore.
 I was able to convince my then-boss Paolo Macchiarini of the concept of treating such injuries with bioartificial tissues.
 Together we modified the procedures for the production of human bioartificial tissues for trachea transplants, originally developed by Prof. Mertsching and myself.
 Already in 2004 we were able to successfully treat the first patient”.

 Not everyone was impressed.
 The famous late thorax surgery specialist Hermes Grillo took an issue with this method (Grillo, 2005):